 The Governor recently signed legislation that requires state universities in Illinois to accept Advanced Placement credit for all students who score a three or higher on the test (where five is the maximum score).
 I consider this very good news as it will help students save money by moving through their college careers more quickly with less debt.
 In the past, colleges could decide which courses and scores they would accept.
 I strongly urge all students to take full advantage of the AP offerings at York High School.

-Additionally, the District is close to signing in Intergovernmental Agreement with the City of Elmhurst to utilize the Madison Early Childhood Education Center soccer field as a dual use facility that can hold stormwater in the event of a major storm.
+Additionally, the District has signed an Intergovernmental Agreement with the City of Elmhurst to utilize the Madison Early Childhood Education Center soccer field as a dual use facility that can hold stormwater in the event of a major storm.
 The facility would retain the excess water for a short period of time and then drain within 48 hours and be returned to its intended use.

-And finally, the first Focus 205 Community Engagement meeting is scheduled for Wednesday, September 2 at York High School, beginning at 7 PM.
-The first meeting is intended to set the stage for three additional meetings throughout the fall.
-At the first session, I will be addressing attendees on the topic Next Generation Learning.
+And finally, join us at the third Focus 205 Community Engagement meeting which is scheduled for Thursday, November 12 at York High School, beginning at 7 PM.
+At this session, we will be addressing attendees on the topic Utilization of Resources for Maximum Student Success.
 Please join the conversation.
 I hope to see you there!

 Dr. David Moyer, Superintendent